 Mesothelioma Genetic Testing, Gene Therapy and Gene Expression

-Is there a genetic link to how a person responds to a specific type of treatment for mesothelioma?
+Is there a genetic link to how a person responds to a specific type of treatment?
 Research continues in mesothelioma genetic testing, which could help specialists determine a plan for treatment.

 Written by Jenna Campagna, RN